Chicago Real Estate Market Trends, Data, Statistics

 Chicago Area Employment

 A great indicator of long term demand for housing in any region is the employment statistics.
 People can’t afford to buy homes if they’re not working.
 Therefore, we track the employment numbers reported by the Bureau of Labor Statistics for the broad Chicago metropolitan area, which includes such towns as Naperville and Joliet.
 We track employment instead of the unemployment rate because the latter is strongly affected by estimates of the labor force – and it’s the employed that buy homes.
+The graph below is current through October 2013.

 I’ve opted to produce my own data for these distressed sales rather than use RealtyTrac’s foreclosure sale numbers.
 I’ve seen too many peculiarities with the RealtyTrac numbers to trust them and at least I know that these numbers come from a reliable source.
 I think RealtyTrac is grossly underestimating the number of foreclosure sales in Chicago.